It is a severe infection that extends under the skin and affects soft tissues, such as skin and fat.

 Uncomplicated cellulite should begin to disappear in a few days.

-When the antibiotic treatment begins, the doctor may indicate that the movement of the affected area is restricted and that it rests until the infection begins to decrease and the fever decreases.
+When the antibiotic treatment begins, the doctor may indicate that the movement of the affected area is restricted and that it rests until the infection starts to decrease and the fever subsides.

 Once the infection begins to improve, normal activities can resume.

-Elevating the affected area so that it is at a level higher than the heart will reduce swelling and pain.
+Elevating the affected area to be at a level higher than the heart will reduce swelling and pain.

 Warm compresses increase blood flow and can help fight infections.